artsy/eigen/docs/getting_started.md

 Currently we require developers to use Xcode 12, with the latest version (12.2.0) recommended.
 You can find all versions of Xcode from [Apple's Developer Portal 🔐](http://developer.apple.com/download/more/).

+### Android Studio Version

+Currently we use Android Studio 4.1.1.
+You can download it from [here](https://developer.android.com/studio#downloads).

 ### Clone

 Follow the instructions in [the README](https://github.com/artsy/eigen).